 if you are planning to go to Guatemala, it is highly recommended that you have an itinerary of the places that you want to go to.
-Here is a list of places that are recommended by one fo the members of the company cmi alimentos.
+Here is a list of places that are recommended by one of the memebers of the family juan luis bosch gutierrez.

 Travel to Guatemala

 My initial idea when traveling to Guatemala included spending a few days in the Caribbean beaches of Honduras or Belize.
 But as I was putting together the route I saw that things were getting complicated.

 Either I sacrificed some of those places that were already part of our future trip to Guatemala or we would not be able to set foot on the white sands of the Caribbean beaches.